 ok, i can’t address everything in your post, but i shop at aldo and nordstrom most often for shoes within the $50 to $150 range and find that they have pretty good quality. i think the best rule of thumb is to make sure that the shoes are leather. even if they are inexpensive, they’ll last and wont crack or show signs of how cheap they are, you know?? but yes, i hope that eventually i will choose quality over quantity and start buying even more expensive shoes.

-i don’t think i’ll ever buy louboutins or something like that, but i’d like to get some nice sigerson morrisons or something like that. probably a better buy as long as it’s not too trendy!posted over 4 years ago
+i don’t think i’ll ever buy louboutins or something like that, but i’d like to get some nice sigerson morrisons or something like that. probably a better buy as long as it’s not too trendy!posted almost 5 years ago

 Good point most shoes, I buy are on sale from places, like Dillards.